mozilla-services/heka/docs/source/config/outputs/elasticsearch.rst

     This may drop data as there is currently no retry.
     Default is 0 (infinite)
 - raw_bytes_field ([]string):
+    .. versionadded:: 0.6

     This option allows you to specify a list of fields to be passed through the "clean" or "logstash_v0" formatters unchanged.

 Example: